KotiTummala479/MIResizableTableView/README.md

 <img src="demo.gif" height="500"/>

 # Info
-If you like this git you can follow me here or on twitter here -> [@MarioIannotta](http://www.twitter.com/marioiannotta) :)
+If you like this git you can follow me here or on twitter :) [@MarioIannotta](http://www.twitter.com/marioiannotta)

 Cheers from Italy!